tmolnar0831/rexify-modules/README.md

-#Rexify modules
+#Rex modules

-Rexify -(R)?ex- is a lightweight Deployment and Configuration Management tool (Remote EXecution).
+[Rex](http://rexify.com) (*RE*mote e*X*ecution) is a lightweight *Deployment*,
+*Configuration Management* and *Automation* tool.
+It is ideal for small and large businesses as well.
+It uses SSH as authentication and transport layer thus it can be set up pretty quick.

-If you have to do a task more than once, automate it!
+*If one has to do a task more than once, it must be automated!*

-#Modules

-1. packages
-2. perl
-3. users

 #License